mitrick2/docs-api/content/index.md

 (Posts and Pages only)

-By default, only `html` is returned, however each post and page in Ghost has 3 available formats: `html`, `plaintext` and `mobiledoc`.
+By default, only `html` is returned, however each post and page in Ghost has 2 available formats: `html` and `plaintext`.

 - `&formats=html,plaintext` will additionally return the plaintext format.